ScottyLabs/governance/__meta/validators/README.md

 We also include several other checks to ensure integrity:

 - The `github-username` field for contributors must match the filename.

 - The `slug` field for teams must match the filename.

 - Cross-references must be valid (team members must exist as contributors).

 - GitHub users and repositories must exist.

 - Slack member IDs and channel IDs must be valid.

+- Pull requests adding a new contributor must be submitted by the contributor themselves.
+This self-nomination approach promotes ownership, helps maintain the integrity of our contributor list, and encourages active participation with our governance process and the organization.
+PRs in violation will be automatically rejected.

+- When adding a new team, the team members must have already been added in previous PRs due to the earlier requirement on adding contributors.
+For similar reasons, you must be a lead of any team you create.

 ## Development